The earliest you can get the basic State Pension is when you reach State Pension age.

 - can provide evidence that your gender reassignment surgery took place before 4 April 2005

-You don’t need to do anything if you legally changed your gender and started claiming State Pension on or after 4 April - you’ll already be claiming based on your legally-recognised gender.
+You don’t need to do anything if you legally changed your gender and started claiming State Pension on or after 4 April - you’ll already be claiming based on your legal gender.